-In response to the COVID-19 pandemic, the Therapeutic Goods Administration (TGA) has issued a determination that hand sanitisers manufactured in accordance with specified formulations will be exempt from TGA regulation, as long as they contain particular ingredients, comply with advertising and meet labelling conditions.
+In response to the coronavirus (COVID-19) pandemic, the Therapeutic Goods Administration (TGA) has issued a determination that hand sanitisers manufactured in accordance with specified formulations will be exempt from TGA regulation, as long as they contain particular ingredients, comply with advertising and meet labelling conditions.

 The specified formulation contains very high percentages of either ethanol or isopropyl alcohol, both of which are dangerous goods: